microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end-to-end.md

 2. How will you secure the IoT Devices?

-*Ensuring auditing and compliance*

-Describe how you will use Azure features to ensure the following:

-1. How will you monitor and audit device access?
+3. How will you monitor and audit device access?

-2. How will you monitor and audit Azure resource changes?
+4. How will you monitor and audit Azure resource changes?

-3. How will you create custom alerts and execute remediation and investigation activities on detection?
+5. How will you create custom alerts and execute remediation and investigation activities on detection?

-4. What tools would you setup to surface audit and compliance reporting to IT Executives?
+6. What tools would you setup to surface audit and compliance reporting to IT Executives?

+*Azure Security*

+Describe how you will utilize Azure security features to secure the various resources such as the following:

+1. How will you secure the IoT Hub?

+2. How will you secure the IoT Device Provisioning Service?

+*Ensure secure Device updates*

+1. How will Contoso ensure they can push updates to the field in a secure manner?

 **Prepare**